dshanske/simple-location/readme.md

 ## Changelog ##

+### 3.7.1 ( 2019-05-11 )
+* Fix reported issue with icons being oversized when loaded without style sheet
+* Redid weather and location microformats markup.
+Temperature now marked up as h-measure and location as h-adr
+###
 ### 3.7.0 ( 2019-04-13 )
 * Do not return maps if location is protected
 * Set Micropub posts with location to public visibility